 This course is an overview of: exponents, scientific notation, integers, linear equations, slope and graphing, and quadratic equations.
-Writing assignments and reserved readings, as appropriate to the discipline, are part of the course.
+Writing assignments and reserved readings, as

 MAT 130 Quantitative Literacy

-Quarter Credit Hours 4
+Quarter Credit Hours.
+4

 Prerequisite MAT 103

 This course is designed to develop mathematical reasoning skills through interpreting formulas, graphs, and schematics; displaying real world situations symbolically, numerically, and verbally; and utilizing algebraic, geometric, and statistical models to solve problems.
 Writing assignments and reserved readings, as appropriate to the discipline, are part of the course.